WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 need to exchange theses fingerprints instead of all the crazy stun attributes.

-Thanks to Peter Thacher for proposing STUN over QUIC.
+Thanks to Peter Thatcher for proposing STUN over QUIC.

 ## TURN2